 Ponderosa pine near Sisters, Oregon |

-was a surprise to me to learn recently that ponderosa pine is also native to Oregon ’s Willamette
+out that ponderosa pine is also native to Oregon’s Willamette Valley.
+The

-creek on the farm where I grew up northwest of Eugene .
-Although I didn’t know a ponderosa
+where I grew up northwest of Eugene.
+Although I didn’t know a ponderosa from a

 ![]() |